sellout/non-consing-variants/README.markdown

-This is the stub README.txt for the "non-consing-variants" project.

 There is only a single macro in non-consing-variants.
 It is `!`.
 By wrapping a normally-consing form in this macro, the non-consing variant of that form will be used.
 EG:

 ```